Glider (video game): Reception

 Inside Mac Games praised Glider PRO for its entertaining and non-violent gameplay, in addition to having a two-player mode that did not require modems or a network.

+AllGame editor Lisa Karen Savignano described Glider 4.0 as "an interesting and fun game that will challenge people of all ages".

 Legacy

-Two monthly ezines, GliderTech and The Cockpit were published between 1995 and 1997 following the release of Glider PRO.
+Two monthly ezines, GliderTech and The Cockpit, were published between 1995 and 1997 following the release of Glider PRO.
 GliderTech published editorials, house reviews, house building tips and each issue was accompanied by a house or two with some examples of obstacles or techniques that could be used in house creation.

-In 2006, Mark Arenz teamed up with Calhoun to construct a version of Glider PRO built in Adobe Flash.

 On 20 June 2014, a version of Glider for OS X 10.7 or later, was released on the Mac App Store.
 This version is also available for the iPhone and iPad as Glider Classic.
 Both are from Soft Dorothy LLC.

 On 27 Jan 2016, the source code, graphics, and sound data for Glider PRO were released on GitHub with the source code being licensed under the GNU General Public License v2.
 In addition, the source code for Glider 4.0 was released under the MIT License.

 In 2020, a fan created a browser-based version of Glider 4.0 based on John Calhoun's Pascal source code.